bolt/docs/source/contenttypes-and-records.md

     needed if you want to allow twig snippets in your content.
 Note: This feature will allow everybody with access to the contenttype to add twig to the content.
 Be careful when using this.
-  - `info: ..`: Use for displaying extra information about the field.

 ### Upload locations